4th Airmobile Brigade

 The 4th Airmobile Brigade (4^{e} Brigade Aéromobile, 4^{e} BAM) is a helicopter unit of the French Army.
 It makes up most of the French Army Light Aviation.
 The brigade is heir to the traditions and honours of the 4th Airmobile Division.
 The French Army announced that the brigade would be disbanded in 2010 and its constituent units placed directly under the command of the Land Forces Command.
-It was later announced, by the French Armed Forces, that the brigade would be reraised on July 1, 2016 as the 4th Air Combat Brigade (4e Brigade d'Aérocombat), headquartered at Clermont-Ferrand, directly subordinated to the COMALAT (the army aviation command) and including the 1st, 3rd and 5th Combat Helicopter Regiments.
+It was later announced, by the French Armed Forces, that the brigade would be re-establishedon July 1, 2016 as the 4th Air Combat Brigade (4e Brigade d'Aérocombat), headquartered at Clermont-Ferrand, directly subordinated to the COMALAT (the army aviation command) and including the 1st, 3rd and 5th Combat Helicopter Regiments.